 We’ll have to see if I keep OptinMonster or move to another option when my subscription runs out.
 The verdict is still out on my long-term usage.
 My annual cost for OptinMonster is about $400.
 One of the frustrating things about this cost, is that I see the prices on their website dropping so I am paying more than you would if you signed up today.

-I use the FREE version of the is tool and just love it!
+When I first started out using email marketing, I used the FREE version of the is tool and loved it!
+Today, I have a subscription.
 I use it to manage my list, segment my list, and communicate with my list.
 I haven’t explored the opt-in pages yet but doing so is on my To Do list.
 Communication is key to repeat business so as you get clients, get them added to your list so that you can keep in touch with them and send them messages from time-to-time.

 This is my NUMBER ONE favorite book for anyone in instructional design and training.
 This book largely focuses on training delivery but as an instructional designer, you need to be constantly thinking how the trainer would deliver the training to the audience and keep them engaged.
 This book is loaded with tons upon tons of ideas to do just that!